-Overview of entities that will be bound by the terms of the Indenture (the "restricted group")
+Overview of entities that are bound by the terms of the Indenture (the "restricted group")

 Barminco Holdings Pty Limited, an Australian corporation, is a holding company that owns a 100% interest in Barminco Finance Pty Limited, a 50% interest in each of Barminco South Africa (Proprietary) Limited and Barminco Egypt LLC and a 45% interest in Barminco Egypt Underground Mining Services S.A.E.
-Barminco Holdings Pty Limited will be the Parent Guarantor for the Notes and a guarantor under the New Credit Facility.
+Barminco Holdings Pty Limited are the Parent Guarantor for the Notes and a guarantor under the Credit Facility.

 Barminco Finance Pty Limited, an Australian corporation, is a holding company that owns a 100% interest in Barminco Limited, a 50% interest in each of Barminco South Africa (Proprietary) Limited and Barminco Egypt LLC, and a 45% interest in Barminco Egypt Underground Mining Services S.A.E.
-Barminco Finance Pty Limited is a finance subsidiary that will be the Issuer of the Notes and the borrower under the New Credit Facility.
+Barminco Finance Pty Limited is a finance subsidiary that is the Issuer of the Notes and the borrower under the Credit Facility.

 Barminco Limited, an Australian corporation, is the operating entity through which mining services are provided in Australia.
 Barminco Limited also owns a 50% interest in each AUMS joint venture entity.
-Barminco Limited will be a guarantor of the Notes or the New Credit Facility.
+Barminco Limited is a guarantor of the Notes or the Credit Facility.

 Barminco Egypt LLC, an Egyptian limited liability company, was the operating entity through which Barminco provided mining services in Egypt until, December 2013, when Barminco Egypt Underground Mining Services S.A.E. commenced operations.
-Barminco Egypt LLC will not be a guarantor of the Notes or the New Credit Facility.
+Barminco Egypt LLC is not a guarantor of the Notes or the Credit Facility.

 Barminco Egypt Underground Mining Services S.A.E., is the operating entity through which Barminco currently provides mining services in Egypt, and facilitates importation of equipment and consumables through a free trade zone in Egypt.
-Barminco Egypt Underground Mining Services S.A.E. will not be a guarantor of the Notes or the New Credit Facility.
+Barminco Egypt Underground Mining Services S.A.E. is not a guarantor of the Notes or the Credit Facility.

 Barminco South Africa (Proprietary) Limited is a South African corporation through which Barminco previously provided diamond drilling services in South Africa.
-It ceased to operate in June 2013 and will not be a guarantor of the Notes or the New Credit Facility.
+It ceased to operate in June 2013 and is not a guarantor of the Notes or the Credit Facility.

 Barminco AUMS Holdings Pty Limited, an Australian corporation, is a holding company that owns a 50% interest in three of the AUMS joint ventures.
-Barminco AUMS Holdings Pty Limited will be a guarantor of the Notes and the New Credit Facility.
+Barminco AUMS Holdings Pty Limited is a guarantor of the Notes and the Credit Facility.

 Barminco India Holdings Pty Limited, an Australian corporation, is a holding company and 50% partner in Barminco Indian Underground Mining Services LLP.
-Barminco India Holdings Pty Limited will be a guarantor of the Notes and the New Credit Facility.
+Barminco India Holdings Pty Limited is a guarantor of the Notes and the Credit Facility.

 Barminco India Investments Pty Limited, an Australian corporation, is a 50% partner in Barminco Indian Underground Mining Services LLP.
-Barminco India Holdings Pty Limited will be a guarantor of the Notes and the New Credit Facility.
+Barminco India Holdings Pty Limited is a guarantor of the Notes and the Credit Facility.

 Barminco Indian Underground Mining Services LLP, an Indian limited liability partnership, provides mining services in India.
-Barminco Indian Underground Mining Services LLP will not be a guarantor of the Notes or the New Credit Facility.
+Barminco Indian Underground Mining Services LLP is not a guarantor of the Notes or the Credit Facility.